Saturday, June 22, 2024

 Highland wide open spaces

-Meanwhile, waay up in the boondocks, (1002)
+Up in the boondocks, (1004)

-Baphomet was having a major sulk-fest, the sun would soon be setting upon the horizon, and by this time, some of Enoch’s residents were getting ready for the party of parties.
+Baphomet was having a major sulk-fest.
+The sun would soon be upon the horizon, and by this time, some of Enoch’s residents were getting ready for the party of parties.
 Such an event did not, however, make the society’s page, for the party wasn’t the sort attended by the city’s more respectable classes – well, not publicly.
 Was the sort of party Baphomet enjoyed being in the midst of.
 But that wasn’t happening, for he was a good six-thousand furlongs (750ish miles) north of all the fun.
 He spat in disgust, for the only kink in these parts, was…ugh Grot.
 The little imp, was, at present, not so little.
 Not long after having arrived here, in this devil-forsaken place, Grot had developed an exceedingly sick fetish.
 Knowing which plants bound up, and which ones let loose, Grot could barely move about, without moaning in pain.
 What a sickie, Baphomet shook his head; he knew what would come next, probably shortly after nightfall; for Grot had just ingested a loosening tuber.
-Oh well, the bright spot was: there’d be quite a bit of greenery dead by morning.
-Like the other reprobate angels - but even more so on Baphomet’s part – he hated every fern, every leaf, stem and trunk of the Most High’s flora.
-Well, that is, except for the thorns and brambles – those were tolerable.
-He stomped upon a bush of wild roses, but that wasn’t enough; cursing them, he pounded and scraped the crushed petals into the ground.
-He then cursed louder and worse, for the destruction of the buds had released an aroma, one that clung to his person, one he especially hated; a scent so beloved by the women, who gathered such flowers to grace their lord’s table, and to make perfumes.
-Silly females, he spat again.
+Oh well, the bright spot was: there would be quite a bit of greenery dead by morning.

 One such, Barb, was presently dabbing a bit a perfume along her neck; she then climbed into an evening robe.
 Hul, her lord, would soon be returning from the settlement’s east side – where he and several other men had been lowering the logs into the ground; slowly, but surely, the enclosure, despite some recent set-backs, was coming along.
 Exhausting, sweaty work.
 What a bunch of SIMPS, these Sethite men – working like chained wagon-lizards, while their women fussed over setting tables, with food arranged just ever so.
 And themselves, and their children, as well, so all would be ever so, before “Daddy” arrived.
 Baphomet let out a string of curses, at the very idea.
-And each night, not so long after supper, the young children would obediently go to bed when their parents said so, while their older brothers would gather with their friends to play home-carved board games or exchange stories; the older sisters, remaining closer to home, might socialize a bit with a neighbor or two.
+And each night, not so long after supper, the young children would obediently go to bed when their parents said so, while their older brothers would gather with their friends to play home-carved board games or exchange stories and song; the older sisters, remaining closer to home, might socialize a bit with a neighbor or two.
 But not long after it grew dark, the older girls would come and remain well within the confines of their father’s property.

-Baphomet needed some excitement, or at least a diversion.
+Baphomet needed some real excitement, or at least a diversion.
 His craving was, possibly, answered, upon hearing a marital disagreement brewing from the House of Mash, located several properties over.
 “House,” that made him laugh; they were huts – and huts only large enough…puah, to provide sleeping quarters and storage of their paltry things.
 Even the First Families, maybe, had four changes of raiment, and so, the quality of weave and materials were not much better, if any, than those of the commoners.
 FF’s!
 That acronym was funny too; as far as the demon was concerned, they were all nothing but rubes – each and every one of them.

-Mash’s wife, Rachael, was teaching her daughter how to mix a filling, just the way her Father liked.
-Well, Rachael hoped so, for one of the ingredients was in short supply – those horrid turkey lizards.
-Earlier in the day, she’d spotted one of them in her garden.
-Already fed UP! she’d grabbed a stick and had gone after the little pest; well, the little devil was quicker than she, and had taken a sizable bite to her mid-arm.
-The injury had put a dent into her workplans, and she was still irritated; so, the last thing she’d needed to hear, was a certain muted phrase, per a conversation going on at table, at which Mash and his nephew were seated; the young guest was soon to be married, and was a bit nervous, concerning the arrangement; one finalized by the couple’s respective fathers.
+Their guest was soon to be married, and was a bit nervous, concerning the arrangement; one finalized by the couple’s respective fathers.
 The comment had been along the lines of, what man isn’t nervous; Mash had earlier spoken, in the context of transitioning from bachelorhood’s easy days to the husband’s ones, of overflowing responsibility.
-Okay, that part was understandable, especially since the upcoming marriage was arranged.
-Neither did the man had anything against the girl; he’d thought her attractive enough, and had said something about her beautiful voice.
+That part was understandable, especially since the upcoming marriage was arranged.
+Neither did the man had anything against the girl; he had thought her attractive enough, and had said something about her beautiful voice.
 The man’s unease was his perception that the young woman was kind of stuck up.
-It was Mash’s rather lewd response, to that particular thread, which had put Rachael in a bit of a snarl.
+It was Mash’s rather off-color response, to that particular thread, which had put Rachael in a bit of a snarl.

 The sun, now having reached below the horizon, the younger man departed; at this point, Baphomet became all pointed and crusty ears.
 Rachael calmly approached the table, and before her husband, she just as calmly laid before him, a small bar of soap.
 Then spoke.
 “Husband, could you have not been just a tad more… CRASS!!!”
-The reprobate angel’s eyes were served a treat, upon seeing Mash’s hand strike the side of Rachael’s face.
-Oh yea, the demon was ready to see some action.
-It was hardly more than a moment later, when both Hu and Heff showed up, to watch.
-“It figures,” Baphomet’s reptilian eyes narrowed upon seeing the two good for nothing imps, “neither of you idiots had bothered to bring ME any popcorn.”
-But even if having had a caravan-cart of the stuff, wouldn’t have made the unfolding drama any more entertaining.
-The show’s conclusion had been a total let down.
+The reprobate angel’s eyes were served a treat, upon seeing Mash’s raise a hand.
+Oh yeah, the devil was ready to see some action – the kind he had seen in the city.
+One in particular, he recalled fondly – the scene had erupted to a point, where neighbors had come running to intervene.

 “For kings, and for all that are in authority; that we may lead a quiet and peaceable life in all godliness and honesty.
 For this is good and acceptable in the sight of God our Saviour;” I Timothy 2:2-3